inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 .. image:: /static/training/socialisation/Intro_QGIS_33.*

-- Select InaSAFE and click :guilabel:`Install plugin` and wait for a moment until InaSAFE dock appear in the right side of QGIS main window.
+- Select InaSAFE and click :guilabel:`Install plugin` and wait for a moment until the InaSAFE dock appears in the right side of QGIS main window.

 - Close the plugin manager window.

 Congratulations!
-Now you already have InaSAFE in your QGIS.
+Now you have InaSAFE installed in QGIS.

 10. InaSAFE Toolbars
 ....................

-After successfully Install InaSAFE, You should now have an **InaSAFE dock** on the right hand side of your screen.
+After successfully installing InaSAFE, You should now have an **InaSAFE dock** on the right hand side of your screen.
 It should look like this:

 .. image:: /static/training/socialisation/Intro_QGIS_34.*